 - Time Management

-Here's What You Can Expect
+What to Expect

-- Time management for effectively managing time and schoolwork.
+- Time management competencies for efficiently managing schedules and coursework.

-- Better organization for tackling coursework, optimizing a personal study area, setting personal expectations and utilizing an academic planner.
+- Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.

-- How to identify teacher expectations and priorities.
+- Learning how to identify teacher expectations and use active listening.

-- Getting to understand college admissions requirements, including the college admission essay.
+- Getting to grips with college admissions requirements, including the college admission essay.

-- Job interviewing techniques and how to write an impactful cover letter and resume.
+- Job interview tips and how to write a great resume and cover letter.